-The PT40 Commander ships with one predefined administrative user account.
-The administrator may create up to 128 user accounts, with individualized access to outlets, serial/Pass-Thru ports and commands.
+PT45 Commander units ship with one predefined administrative user account.
+The administrator may create up to 128 user accounts, with individualized access to outlets and commands.
 All accounts support username and password protection.
-For configurations requiring multiple fully-privileged users, the PT40 Commander allows the administrator to grant administrative privileges to other user accounts in the system.
+For configurations requiring multiple fully-privileged users, the PT45 Commander allows the administrator to grant administrative privileges to other user accounts in the system.